RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 ![Creating an App module](/img/2013-02-21--FirstStab.jpg)

 Not that bad for a first stab I'd say, you've reached Durandal's development mode.
-All AMD files will be served individually and in addition we are getting a whole amount of logging messages in our console.
+All AMD files will be served individually and in addition we are getting a whole amount of logging messages in the console.
 That's the place where later down the road you'd spend most of your time, so make yourself familiar.
- Today we simply heading forward to production, but before we do that let's to make a small adjustment to Durandal's navigation bar because it's overlaying the default SharePoint navigation.
+ Today we simply heading forward to production, but before we do that let's make a small adjustment to Durandal's navigation bar because at the moment it's overlaying the default SharePoint navigation.
 If you are already familiar with Durandal's app structure the next two steps are obvious.
-If not here are some readings that get you started
+If not here are some readings that get you started:

 + [Durandal docs]
 + [John Papa]